Exploring Different Shades of Blue in Interior Design

 Dark Blue #2E4764, Dark Teal Blue #215D6E, Classic Blue #0F4C81, Sea Blue #006994, Winter Blue #253559, Best Blue #315399, Medium Blue #0000CD, French Blue #0055A4, Midnight Blue #191970, Royal Blue #002366, Deep Blue #072A6C, Steel Blue #4682B4, Navy Blue #2D2363, True Blue #1643A2, Metallic Blue #1B3D81, China Blue #00838D

-Blue And Its Complementary Color:
+Blue and Its Complementary Color:

 Tiffany Blue #0BBBBB- International Orange #BB0B0B, Madonna Blue #71B5D1 – Antique Brass #D18D71, Picton Blue #45B1E8 – Mandarin #E87C45, Mineral Blue #187194 – Deep Dumpling #943B18, Mosaic Blue #47B7DC – Jelly Bean #DC6C47, Romantic Blue #AAD1E7 – Desert Sand #E7C0AA, LagoonBlue #0084A0 – Rufous #A01C00, German Blue #049BE5 – Persimmon #E54E04